danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 npm init -y
 ```

-This creates a `package.json` file:
+This creates a `package.json` file in your project root:

 ```shell
 audio-transcoder